D0ct0rParnassus/always-sunny-in-casablanca/README.md

 For this practice project, you'll use the weather data package provided by the open source project wttr.in, a web service that provides weather forecast information in a simple and text-based format.
 For further information, you can read more about the service on its GitHub Repo. https://github.com/chubin/wttr.in#readme

 # Skills gained and used
-Shell scripting (BASH)
+Shell scripting (BASH);
-Download raw weather data
+Download raw weather data;
-Extract data of interest from the raw data
+Extract data of interest from the raw data;
-Transform the data as required
+Transform the data as required;
-Load the data into a log file using a tabular format Schedule the entire process to run automatically at a set time daily
+Load the data into a log file using a tabular format;
+Schedule the entire process to run automatically at a set time daily;